ICAST 2004: Bass Industry Trends & New

 Top Brass Tackle

-Eric Cosby has started a new Outdoor Youth Adventures coloring books
+Cosby has started a new Outdoor Youth

-division of Top Brass Tackle for 2005.
-The product line has
+for 2005.
+The product line has outdoor-oriented coloring and

-There are eight titles in the series so far, including a bass
+series so far, including a bass fishing, trout fishing,

-fishing, trout fishing, saltwater, waterfowl, deer and other
+saltwater, waterfowl, deer and other titles, and we are currently

-titles, and we are currently working on another four, says Eric.
+working on another four, says Eric.
+The pages of each book

-The pages of each book contain beautifully illustrated pictures,
+contain beautifully illustrated pictures, challenging puzzles,

 Some titles are recommended for children two years and older.